 Remember the metered paywall that controls access to your premium content and only gives visitors one free article a month?
 Well, instead of making them buy a subscription right before they try to read the second article, why not build another layer and offer one more article for free if they become an email subscriber?
 Afterall, one article may not be enough to hook a new reader.
 Once you have satisfied new subscribers on your list, you have a valuable working email list.
 And as we will see, a working email list is marketing gold.

-So at this point, if we did everything right, we should convert at least about 2% of all visitors to subscribers.
+So at this point, if we did everything right in our multiplatform publishing setup, we should convert at least about 2% of all visitors to subscribers.
 One way to track the exact subscriber conversion number by tracking the number of new email subscribers in your Google analytics as goals, which make it much easier to track success on dashboards.

 Don’t have Google Analytics goals set up yet?
 Don’t worry.
 Until you have goals set up properly, you can still track your conversions.
 If you have Google Analytics set up, you already have the number of page visitors, so it’s easy to get the conversion rate.
 The conversion rate here would be the percentage of subscribers who complete the desired action, depending on your conversion goal.
 To arrive at the conversion rate for magazine subscribers, just divide the number of signups or purchases by the number of successful email deliveries.
 Then, multiply it by 100.

 CR = desired action / emails delivered X 100